ddz16/TSASPC/README.md

-# TSS-ActionSegmentation
+# Timestamp-Supervised Action Segmentation from the Perspective of Clustering (TSASPC)

- The PyTorch implementation of the paper "Timestamp-Supervised Action Segmentation from the Perspective of Clustering".
+This repository provides a PyTorch implementation of the paper [Timestamp-Supervised Action Segmentation from the Perspective of Clustering.
+(IJCAI 2023)](https://arxiv.org/abs/2212.11694)

 ## Environment